0xJoeMama/progintro-hw0/cmdline/README.md

 $ sort -nr <file>
 ... spam ...
 ```
 sorts the lines in reverse numerical order.
-Again 'uniq -c' appends the count in the beginning of each line so we use that count to sort.
+Again `uniq -c` appends the count in the beginning of each line so we use that count to sort.
 By default this would sort in ascending order.
 Instead by specifying -r it sorts in descending order.

 We could stop there or we could use 'head' to get a clean result.
 Thus the following giga-command is formed: